monero-project/monero-site/knowledge-base/user-guides/monero-wallet-cli.md

 `monero-wallet-cli` is the wallet software that ships with the Monero tree.
 It is a console program, and manages an account.
-While a bitcoin wallet manages both an account and the blockchain, Monero separates these: `bitmonerod` handles the blockchain, and `monero-wallet-cli` handles the account.
+While a bitcoin wallet manages both an account and the blockchain, Monero separates these: `monerod` handles the blockchain, and `monero-wallet-cli` handles the account.

 This guide will show how to perform various operations from the `monero-wallet-cli` UI.
 The guide assumes you are using the most recent version of the Monero Core software *(currently 0.9.0.0 Hydrogen Helix)*, and have already created an account according to the other guides.